-Refer to chart on page 39 for an overview of general education and distribution requirements for all bachelor's degree programs.
+Refer to chart on page 35 for an overview of general education and distribution requirements for all bachelor's degree programs.

-IND 101 Cornerstone A: Foundations or IND 301 Cornerstone B: Pathways The cornerstone course must be taken in the first term at Excelsior University and cannot be transferred in.
+The cornerstone course must be taken in the first term at Excelsior University and cannot be transferred in.

 BUS 231 Business Data Literacy